flakesw/Fire-simulation/README.md

 # Fire-simulation
-A model to simulate how plant traits and disturbance interact
+A model to simulate how plant traits and disturbance interact.
+It'll have a name at some point.
+Despite the title, it doesn't have fire in it yet. :(

 Created by Sam Flake, North Carolina State University